 Appeal to Gen X With Nutritional Products

-Rather than focusing most of your efforts on a niche demographic that’s hard to reach, don’t forget to invest some effort into the people who likely drive a large portion of your sales.
+Rather than focusing most of your efforts on a niche demographic, don’t forget to invest some effort into the people who likely drive a large portion of your sales.
 Gen X consumers are increasingly looking for products that can provide anti-aging benefits and improve their health for the long term.

 A Classic & Trusted Protein Solution

-Not only does whey protein offer a clean taste; its clean label aligns with today’s demands for ingredient transparency and authenticity.
-And when you use any of Grande’s whey protein solutions, your new lower-fat formulation will still maintain the original product’s taste and texture while appealing to health-conscious consumers of all generations.
+Not only do whey proteins offered by Grande Custom Ingredients Group offer clean flavors; they're clean label aligns with today’s demands for ingredient transparency and authenticity.
+And when you use any of our whey protein solutions, your new lower-fat formulation will still maintain the original product’s taste and texture while appealing to health-conscious consumers of all generations.

 Whereas commodity whey protein manufacturers use a one-size-fits-all formulation, our products come in a range of formulations to better match your unique original texture.
-And whether you need protein for a sauce, spread, crunchy snack, or beverage, we offer a variety of products for use in different applications as a replacement for cream, butter, eggs and other high-fat ingredients.
+And whether you need protein for a sauce, spread, crunchy snack, or beverage, we offer a variety of products for use in different applications as a partial replacement for heavy cream, cheese and other high-fat ingredients.

 If you’re looking for a high-quality whey protein solution that will help you reach health conscious consumers – especially Generation X – without sacrificing taste, texture, or quality, look no further than Grande Custom Ingredients Group.
 For more information about how our products can be used in different applications, contact one of our food scientists today!